 Why does it matter if your patient is a little cold?
 Shivering a bit shouldn’t be that important considering they just got shot, right?
 Wrong, as you probably guessed.
 The reason why is because of the Triad of Death.

 The Triad of Death is a name that is a bit ominous, yet apt.
-You will notice that hypothermia is one of the corners of the triangle, along with two other medical terms of coagulapathy and metabolic acidosis.
+You will notice that hypothermia is one of the corners of the triangle, along with two other medical terms of coagulopathy and metabolic acidosis.

-To quickly summarize (and this is a grossly oversimplified) coagulapathy is the ability of your body to create blood clots naturally, and metabolic acidosis is an imbalance of the pH level of your blood.
+To quickly summarize (and this is a grossly oversimplified) coagulopathy is the ability of your body to create blood clots naturally, and metabolic acidosis is an imbalance of the pH level of your blood.